Discover/TheLayoff API

 Frequently asked questions

-TheLayoff.com does not publish an official public developer API or documented data access program.
-There is no API key signup or developer portal available from the site itself.
+No. TheLayoff.com does not publish a public developer API or documented data access program.
+This Parse API is the structured way to access that forum data.

-Can I search for posts by keyword or filter by date range?+
+Can I search posts by keyword or date range across all companies?+

-The get_posts endpoint supports sorting by new or active and pagination via the page parameter, but does not currently expose keyword search or date-range filtering as query parameters.
-Results can be filtered client-side using the date (ISO 8601) and content fields returned in each post object.
-You can fork this API on Parse and revise it to add a keyword or date-filter endpoint.
+Not currently.
+The get_posts endpoint filters by company slug and sort order, but does not support keyword search or date range filtering.
+You can fork this API on Parse and revise it to add a search or date-filter endpoint.

-Does the API cover all companies listed on TheLayoff.com, or only a subset?+
+Does the API cover companies not listed in the example slugs?+

 Page content last updated .
-Spec covers 2 endpoints from www.thelayoff.com.
+Spec covers 2 endpoints from thelayoff.com.

 Related APIs in JobsSee all →